A practical guide to Confluence knowledge integration in 2026

 Expert Verified

 Your team's Confluence is probably a goldmine.
 It holds everything from project plans and technical documentation to troubleshooting guides and company policies.
 It’s the brain of your organization, carefully built one page at a time.
-But for a lot of companies, that brain is stuck in a box.
+This valuable knowledge is a centralized hub for your business.

 What is Confluence knowledge integration?